 If you have any questions regarding the survey, please contact assessment.library [at] mcgill.ca

-The 2018 LibQUAL+ Lite survey is being offered to a subset of the McGill community in February and March.
-Those selected to participate will receive an email invitation with a link to the online survey on Monday, February 5th.
+The 2019 LibQUAL+ Lite survey is being offered to a subset of the McGill community throughout the month of February.
+Those selected to participate will receive an email invitation with a link to the online survey on Monday, January 28th.

 Students and library staff members are randomly selected to participate.
 This means that not everyone will be invited to complete the survey.
 Random selection ensures that everyone in the target population has an equal chance of being invited, and avoids biasing the results towards one particular group, or excluding another.
 The results are therefore considered representative of the McGill population, and can be generalized to everyone at a given time.

-As a token of our appreciation, for each completed survey received, participants are automatically entered for the chance to win one of five $50.00 McGill University Bookstore gift certificates.
+As a token of our appreciation, for each completed survey received, participants are automatically entered for the chance to win one of ten $50.00 McGill University Bookstore gift certificates.

 What LibQUAL+ attempts to measure